 It is our expectation that all staff will have a recognised First Aid qualification although it is accepted that this may not always be the case.
-A list of qualified First Aiders is at Appendix.
+A list of qualified First Aiders is available on SharePoint.
 First-aid training is available from a wide range of training providers.
 These include: